Latest posts by Joel (see all)

 - This will help to reduce carry-over from one month to the next and make things simpler

-- As always, we don’t make a cent from Google Clicks, and always operate fully transparently and with your best interests in mind.
+- As always, we don’t make a cent from Google Clicks, and always operate fully transparently and with your best interests in mind when it comes to results via Google Ads.
 Rest assured, that’s never going to change.